 The 1er BEP’s third activation.
 On May 19, the 1er BEP was officially activated again, reconstituted with the rear bases of both parachute battalions stationed at Bach Mai.
 Captain Francois Chalony, who had been in charge of the 1er BEP’s original rear base, took temporary command of the battalion.

-In the following weeks, the battalion was being reconstituted step by step with the help of those returning from hospitals, reinforcements arriving from Algeria as well as volunteers coming from all the Legion regiments stationed in Indochina, including the 1er REC.
+In the following weeks, the battalion was reconstituted step by step with the help of those returning from hospitals, reinforcements arriving from Algeria, and volunteers from all the Legion regiments stationed in Indochina, including the 1er REC.

 In mid-June, the unit left Hanoi for Hai Phong, still in Tonkin.

 On July 1, Captain Hélie de Saint Marc took temporary command of the 1er BEP.
-His “battalion” still had only 7 officers, 18 NCOs, and 65 legionnaires at the time.
+His “battalion” still had only seven officers, 18 NCOs, and 65 legionnaires in total at the time.
 Three weeks later, he was succeeded in command by Captain Jacques Germain.

 In August, the First Indochina War was over.
 As a result, France lost its influence over Indochina.
 Moreover, Vietnam was divided.
-Tonkin, along with half of Annam (Central Vietnam) became a communist state: Ho Chi Minh’s North Vietnam.
-The French troops stationed there were ordered to leave it.
-Thus, on the 26th, the 1er BEP moved to Hue in what was now State of Vietnam (South Vietnam since 1955).
+Tonkin, along with half of Annam (Central Vietnam), became a communist state: Ho Chi Minh’s North Vietnam.
+The French troops stationed there were ordered to leave.
+Thus, on the 26th, the 1er BEP moved to Hue in what was now the State of Vietnam (South Vietnam since 1955).

 In September, veterans of Dien Bien Phu were freed from POW camps.
 Major Guiraud visited the new 1er BEP and, during a short ceremony, officially handed over command to Captain Germain.

 A few days later, the battalion was stationed near Tourane, in what was formerly the southern part of Central Vietnam (South Annam).
-At the time, local auxiliaries no longer made part of the battalion, they had to leave the unit due to the result of the war.
+At the time, local auxiliaries no longer comprised part of the battalion, so they had to leave the unit due to the result of the war.

 On November 1, Major Pierre Jeanpierre took command of the 1er BEP.
 One of the few survivors of the 1950 Battle of RC4, he was warmly received by his subordinates.

-In late January 1955, the battalion left Tourane to be stationed in Saigon, the capital of State of Vietnam.
+In late January 1955, the battalion left Tourane to be stationed in Saigon, the capital of the State of Vietnam.
 Finally, on February 8, the 1er BEP left Indochina for North Africa.
-During its more than six years spent in Southeast Asia, the battalion was two times annihilated and suffered heavy losses: 52 officers (including a commanding officer), 110 non-commissioned officers and 877 legionnaires were killed.
+During the more than six years it spent in Southeast Asia, the battalion was twice annihilated and suffered heavy losses: 52 officers (including a commanding officer), 110 non-commissioned officers, and 877 legionnaires were killed.

 1955: 1st Foreign Parachute Battalion in Algeria